 Fellowship training in adult cardiothoracic anesthesiology includes training in advanced perioperative transesophageal echocardiography.
 All the echocardiography systems used are state of the art including real time 3D imaging.
-There is extensive one-on-one hands on training with the cardiothoracic anesthesiology faculty in the OR and using a TEE simulator and further training in the Cardiology echocardiography lab under the supervision of the Cardiology faculty.
+There is extensive one-on-one hands on training with the cardiothoracic anesthesiology faculty in the OR and using two TEE simulators and further training in the Cardiology echocardiography lab under the supervision of the Cardiology faculty.
 The primary goal with this experience for our ACTA Fellows is to become proficient in performing, documenting and communicating a comprehensive intraoperative TEE examination on patients undergoing complex cardiac and thoracic surgery.
 There also is extensive experience using TEE during catheter-based interventional procedures such as valve implantations, valve repairs and paravalvualr leak closures.
-Additional TEE experience is gained on patients in the non cardiac ORs and in the CTICU.
+Additional TEE experience is gained on patients in the non-cardiac ORs and in the CTICU.
 All ACTA fellows fulfill the training requirements for NBE certification in advanced perioperative TEE.
 There is an extensive didactic program for training in TEE, with weekly conferences covering the knowledge base and reviewing interesting and instructive cases.
 Each fellow is provided with textbooks on TEE and a collection of educational videos and DVDs is available for study.
 Our fellows have a high pass rate for the TEE certification examination.

 ACTA fellows spend a total of at least seven months on this rotation to gain expertise in providing anesthesia care for patients undergoing all kinds of cardiac and thoracic surgery.
 They also have days dedicated to perioperative TEE and days in the interventional cardiology and electrophysiology labs.
 Other daily assignments on this rotation include the CTA consultation service and regular non clinical days to allow completion of an academic project.
 For the vast majority of cases, the fellow acts as the primary anesthesiologist under the supervision of the faculty member, who usally is responsible for only one case at a time.
 Later in the fellowship year, ACTA fellows gain experience in teaching by supervising anesthesiology residents on their first CT anesthesia rotation with faculty backup.